Bismillah al-Rahman al-Raheem

 Do any of you do voluntary fasts?
 If so, what benefits have you noticed for yourself?
 If not, try it and let me know how it goes!

-Note: For more on Islamic health and fitness for sisters, go check out Chelsea at Muslimah Healthy!
+Note: For more on Islamic health and fitness for sisters, go check out Chelsea at Wellness Muslimah!
 I have just recently started following her site, and it is super interesting and informative!